 Signature Shops (lower level 1 of 2) are duty-free boutique shops selling liquor, tobaccos, sundries, brand perfumes and watches, also souvenirs, clothing, Holland America logo merchandise.

-“Music Walk” is called the Plaza Deck’s entertainment area comprised of 3 live music venues: Queen’s Lounge, Billboard Onboard, Lincoln Center Stage.
+“Music Walk” is Plaza Deck’s entertainment area comprised of 4 live music venues - Queen’s Lounge, Billboard Onboard, Lincoln Center Stage, Rolling Stone Rock Room

 "Queen’s Lounge" (lower level 1 of 2) is a 2-tiered nightclub that doubles as grand ballroom for dancing.
 During the day, Queen’s Lounge is used for presentations by guest speakers, seminars, special events.
 In the evenings here are hosted the HAL’s popular “BB King’s Blues Club” shows (3 separate programs per night- at 8:45 pm, 9:45 pm and 10:45 pm, each 45 to 60 min in length, no cover charge).
 The musical experience is offered 6 nights per week and includes 8-man band performances (2 vocalists are backed by 1 drummer, 1 organist, 1 bassist, 1 guitarist, 1 saxophonist, 1 trumpeter).
 During the performances, guests are encouraged to use the large dance floor and sing along with popular music hits from the 60s.
 Queen’s Lounge as design is club-themed, with a replica of the club’s famous neon sign, many pictures of BB King, a specialty cocktails menu with signature beverages served in the land clubs (incl Motown Margarita, Rock Me Baby).
 Additionally to the lounge’s performances, the band also occasionally performs in other ship areas (check the daily planner for the locations and exact times).